 Having two engines means we are better equipped to provide new signatures for threats as quickly as possible — so quickly, that often times both vendors have signatures made for the same threat within the hour!

-And you don’t have to worry about time lost either: the files on your hard disk are only read once and then scanned by both engines.
+These engines are built to complement each other, so you don’t have to worry about redundant functionality.
+The files on your hard disk are only read once and then scanned by both engines.
 This ensures that there is no significant scan time loss, even though we use two engines.
-It’s no coincidence that our dual engine scanner works faster than many big brands with just one engine available!
+It’s no coincidence that our dual engine scanner works faster than many big brands use a single engine!

 So how does information translate to your own practical use?